 3. Complex hormonal treatment to restore the required balance of biologically active substances acting on the uterus

-4. Medicines and maintenance pharmaceuticals
+4. Medicines and supporting pharmaceutical drugs

-5. Traditional medicine and exercise
+5. Facilities traditional medicine and exercise

 How to relieve pain during menstruation?